-Listed below are a few easy tips that will help you lose weight.
-However, you must remember some dos and don’ts before starting your weight loss journey, and it is always advisable to consult a physician.
+Listed below are a few easy tips to help you lose that holiday weight.
+However, you must remember some dos and don’ts before starting your weight loss journey, and it is always advisable to consult a physician or nutritionist.

-After a scrumptious feast at family gatherings or parties, it is time to prepare yourself to lose holiday weight.
+After a scrumptious feast at family gatherings or parties, it is time to prepare yourself to lose that extra holiday weight.

-First, avoid skipping one of the most important meals of the day — breakfast.
-Skipping your breakfast will make you snack often throughout the day.
+Firstly, avoid skipping one of the most important meals of the day — breakfast.
+Skipping your breakfast makes you snack often throughout the day.
 In fact, remember to not skip meals at all — whether it be breakfast, lunch or dinner.